 When conducting Security Assessments, employee perceptions, right or wrong, are very important.
-Good security programs that are perceived as ineffectual, will not optimize return-on-investment.
-SMSI gives every employee the opportunity to express their views, with anonymity, by completing the SMSI electronic Likert Scale.
+Well-designed security programs that are perceived as ineffectual, will not optimize the return-on-investment.
+SMSI welcomes rank and file input within the assessment process.

 Security Assessments are best when they are objective and not driven by some predetermined agenda.
 SMSI Inc. is not in the alarm business, the video surveillance business, nor the contract guard business.
 Our goal is to objectively assess your security needs, and to come up with efficient and cost/effective solutions.

 In order to ensure your hospital, HOA, shopping center, mall, industrial and supply chain, or office building has a cohesive, effective, relevant and cost effective security program; a thorough assessment is a must.
 The Security Assessment Audit by our experts must be qualitative as well as quantitative.
 The role of the Assessment Audit by our security team is to provide the underpinning for the entire program.

 How can any facility justify the use of security officers, CCTV or alarm systems without first conducting a Security Assessment Audit by our expert team?
 Before purchasing a single camera or hiring the first security officer, there must be an assessment of your needs.

 SMSI provides the use of Crime Prevention through Environmental Design (CPTED) principals in conducting security assessments.

 Would you be able to withstand the scrutiny of inadequate security litigation?
 The time to answer this question is now, not later.
 Click here to download this PDF and read more about how SMSI can help.